-1. Be realistic in setting your goals
+1. Be realistic in your cleaning goals

 Instead, expect that you will have to spread out your work in smaller chunks over 3 – 5 days (or evenings), not one big chunk.
-It’s essential to have some “housework-free” days of the week pre-designated so you can feel like you’re getting a break.
-Ideally, designate the weekends as days you won’t be doing any housework.
+It’s essential to have some housework-free days of the week pre-designated so you can feel like you’re getting a break.
+Ideally, designate the weekends as days you won’t be doing household chores.

 4. Do little bits of housework here and there during the course of your day